 As a leading car park designer and construction contractor, Metpark UK is able to assist commercial car park operators and business owners looking for help and advice on the viability of installing EV charge points and solar electric vehicle charging into their car park structures.

 We can provide car park designs, feasibility studies and cost proposals helping commercial car park operators and facilities managers make sound, commercial-led decisions.
+As well as being car park designers, we also provide a full build service for raised deck and multi-storey car parks.

 For a no-obligation, confidential discussion contact our team on 01695 566880 or email us.